 Mr. Walsh is a former chair of the Louisiana State Bar Association’s Criminal Law Section.
 By approval of the Louisiana Supreme Court, he serves as judge pro tempore of the East Baton Rouge Parish Juvenile Court.
 He is a member of the MDLA Magistrate Selection Committee, and was formerly on the committee to screen the Parish Attorney's committee.
 Mr. Walsh formerly served as president of the Baton Rouge Bar Association and the Louisiana Association of Criminal Defense Lawyers.

 Mr. Walsh graduated from the Louisiana State University Paul M. Hebert Law Center in 1983.
 He earned a B.S. from LSU in 1979.
 Before attending LSU, Mr. Walsh served in the United States Army as a military policeman having graduated from the United States Military Police School.

+Mike has been appointed to serve as a member of the Advisory Committee of the Louisiana Attorney Disciplinary Board starting in January 2024.
 Mr. Walsh previously served as chairman of the Louisiana Attorney Disciplinary Board.

 Mr. Walsh is a frequent lecturer on ethics, professionalism, and litigation skills.

 Mr. Walsh is active in the Baton Rouge community, having served as chairman of the Baton Rouge Battered Women’s Program during the time period in which it acquired its present shelter, and he has served as a member of the executive committee of the Boy Scouts of America, Istrouma Council.
 He is active in the Catholic Church and participated in developing policy for youth protection on behalf of the Roman Catholic Diocese of Baton Rouge.

 Seminars & Presentations